virusme/GUI-Interface-to-Interactive-Brokers-IB-Gateway/README.md

 * Version 1.0,  2014

+**DISCLAIMER:** This software is not approved by Interactive Brokers or any of its affiliates.
+It comes with absolutely no warranty and the use of this software for actual trading is at your own risk.

 ## What to do next?

 You can either clone or download the repository.
 When you clone the repository, you will clone a folder **IB_TWS**.
 This folder is self-contained, you can open  the project in Visual Studio (works seamlessly on Visual Studio 2012).